Rsmith12345/Stratego/README.md

 After both clients have connected, you can play!
 The same first 2 notes on the important notes section in the display version section apply.

 ### Screenshots

+PLEASE SEE SCREENSHOT PNG FILES IN THE REPO!

 ### The Future

 * add a looping mechanism so the game can easily be played multiple times without having to terminate and run the server and clients everytime